- With outstanding Double Plus (A++) grades or close to them throughout, this copy will be very hard to beat

-- A difficult album to find audiophile quality sound for, this is one of the best copies to ever hit the site
+- A difficult album to find audiophile quality sound for, this is one of the better copies to ever hit the site

-- “Wake of the Flood was certainly as good – if not arguably better than – most of their previous non-live efforts.”
+- 4 stars: “Wake of the Flood was certainly as good – if not arguably better than – most of their previous non-live efforts.”

 This is the album that comes after American Beauty on the Grateful Dead timeline, and while it’s certainly not in the same league as that masterpiece, there’s still a lot of good music on here.
 The All Music Guide gives it four stars out of five and calls it “certainly as good — if not arguably better than — most of their previous non-live efforts”.

 Again, I think American Beauty is a stronger album, but this is a very good representation of the kind of jazzier sound The Dead carried on with for the next twenty-plus years.
 Many of these songs remained staples of their concert repertoire, including Stella Blue, Eyes Of The World, and Mississippi Half-Step Uptown Toodeloo.
 You might get more incendiary performances of the tracks on the best of the band’s famous bootleg tapes, but you certainly won’t get sound this good.

 This vintage All Analog pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with the band, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.